-Residence times in forest soils are expected to be longer than for vegetation, based on the lower deposition velocities and the greater potential water content of the soil.
-A few residence times are available from accidental and experimental exposures of forest soils.
-They are summarized in Table 4.
-In some cases the residence times are not reported in the papers but have been calculated from data on which the publication was based.
+Residence times in forest soils are expected to be longer than those for vegetation, based on the lower deposition velocities and the greater potential water content of the soil.
+A few residence times are available from accidental and experimental exposures of soils.
+The second and third residence times calculated in the studies reported by Boyer et al. (2006) amount to 1% or less of the remitted HTO and are assumed to be directly from the soil surface or indirectly by root uptake and transpiration.
+They are summarized in Table 5.